Eyre Massey, 1st Baron Clarina: Later career

 After the secession of peace, Massey commanded the 27th in New York and Quebec from 1763 to 1769, and afterwards in Ireland.
 He was appointed colonel of the regiment on 19 February 1773.
 Massey was then deployed to Nova Scotia in 1776 as a Major-General, and commanded the troops in Halifax for four years.
 Later he held command at Cork.
-A plan of his for the defence of Cork in 1780 is in the British Museum (Add.
-MS. 33178, f.
+A plan of his for the defence of Cork in 1780 is in the British Library (Add MS 33178, f.
 240).

 For many following years he remained unemployed by the military.
 From 1790 to 1797 he served as Member of Parliament for Swords in the Parliament of Ireland.
 However, in some letters to General Sir John Vaughan around 1793–4, Massey relates his disappointments in not obtaining a military command, and his vexations at the appointment by the Marquis of Buckingham, the lord-lieutenant, of 'Popish children' (Master Talbot, aged eight, Master Skerritt, aged nine, and others), to ensigncies in his regiment.
 Later in 1794 he obtained the Cork command, which he held until his promotion to full general in 1796.
 The command had difficulties with new regiments, which the government persisted in 'drafting' in defiance of their recruiting engagements.
 He quelled a mutiny of two thousand of these young troops at Spike Island in 1795.

-Massey was raised to the Peerage of Ireland on 27 December 1800, under the title of Baron Clarina of Elm Park, co.
-Limerick.
+Massey was raised to the Peerage of Ireland on 27 December 1800, under the title of Baron Clarina of Elm Park, County Limerick.
 He died a full general, colonel of the 27th Inniskilling foot, Marshal of the Army in Ireland, and governor of Limerick and of the Royal Hospital, Kilmainham, on 17 May 1804, aged 85.